dmkhitaryan/CM-Swift/README.md

-# CM-Swift
+# A Swift App: The Mind (ACT-R-based Cognitive Models)
-Project for Cognitive Modelling: Complex Behaviour
+Project for Cognitive Modelling: Complex Behaviour by Group 1 that implements the board game "The Mind".

-**GOAL FOR TUESDAY**: User interface.
-Each team will present a sketch of their user interface.
-Focus not just on what it looks like, but also how the user can interact with it, and how animations can support it.